top of page

 1. A child excluded because of lice, scabies, or other infestation may return 24 hours after treatment has begun with a note from the doctor* stating that the child is larvae or nit free.

-2. If a child was excluded because of a reportable** contagious illness, a doctor’s* note stating that the child is no longer contagious is required to readmission.
+2. Whether a child was excluded because of a reportable** or unreportable contagious illness, a doctor’s* note stating that the child is no longer contagious is required to readmission.

 * The note must be from a physician who is not related to the child.